Memory comes in three popular forms: RAM chips, ROM chips, and disks.

 If you bought just one hard drive but plan to buy a second hard drive later, you can leave “drive D” empty and make the CD-ROM drive be E.

-On a standard-size CD-ROM disk, there are 2 billion pits.
-They’re all arranged into a single spiral (like the groove on a phonograph record).
+The disk contains 2 billion pits, all arranged into a single spiral (like the groove on a phonograph record).
 If you were to unravel the spiral, to make it a straight line, it would be 3 miles long!

 Since a CD-ROM disk holds so much, a single CD-ROM can hold a whole library (including encyclopedias, dictionaries, other reference materials, famous novels, programs, artwork, music, and videos).
-It’s the ideal way to distribute massive quantities of information!
-Moreover, a CD-ROM disk costs just $1.50 to manufacture (once you’ve bought the appropriate CD-ROM-making equipment, which costs several thousand dollars).
+It’s the ideal way to distribute massive quantities of info!
+Moreover, a CD-ROM disk costs less than $1 to manufacture (once you’ve bought the appropriate CD-ROM-making equipment, which costs several hundred dollars).

 CD-ROM disks store info differently than floppy & hard disks: